Reviewed Date: 11/28/2022

 - the auditors’ responsibilities for the audit

-- an overview of the scope of the audit
+- an overview of the planned scope and timing of the audit

 This may be in the form of an audit engagement letter or in a separate letter.